Esri/cad-bim-scripts/Samples/Update Scene Layers from a Folder of CAD and BIM/readme.md

 - Maybe that you need folders of the CAD and/or BIM data

 ## How to use the sample
 Read this blog for an overview of the script: [Automate CAD and BIM publishing using scene layer packages](https://www.esri.com/arcgis-blog/products/arcgis-pro/3d-gis/automate-cad-and-bim-publishing-using-scene-layer-packages).
-Download the ArcPy script (path here) and adjust the code as needed.
+Download the [ArcPy script](Publish.py) and adjust the code as needed.